Travel the 23 mile section of the Historic Columbia River Highway, known as ‘Waterfall Corridor’ (or ‘Waterfall Alley’).

 Parting thoughts: Overcrowding and wildfires

 As you head east from Multnomah Falls and near the eastern terminus of this stretch of highway, you’ll cross Oneonta Creek.
 The Oneonta Tunnel reopened to pedestrians in 2020 and you’ll see the parking up ahead.
-Just make sure to pause this clip if you want to hear the rest of my story when you return to the car.
 In another lifetime, I might have recommended you stop here and follow Oneonta Creek a half-mile to a pool at the base of Lower Oneonta Falls.
 For years, thousands of hikers clogged the creek every summer, inching through waist-high water to the base of the 100-foot waterfall in the heart of a moss-covered slot canyon.
 To say it was the stuff of dreams would be misleading, because man alone is not capable of imagining such beauty.

-Incidentally enough, Oneonta Creek is fenced off and closed to the public today—not because of thousands of irresponsible tourists, but because of the actions of a single reckless visitor.
+Incidentally enough, today Oneonta Creek is fenced off and closed to the public—not because of thousands of irresponsible tourists, but because of the actions of a single reckless visitor.
 In late 2017, a teenager playing with fireworks nearby sparked what would come to be known as the Eagle Creek Fire.
 The devastating wildfire started over Labor Day Weekend, quickly forcing local evacuations and threatening the town of Cascade Locks.
-At one point, ash from the fire fell as far away as Portland.
-By the time it was 100% contained on November 30, the fire had burned nearly 50,000 acres of lush gorge forest—about two times the size of Disney World.
+At one point, ash carried as far as Portland.
+By the time the fire was contained on November 30, the fire had burned nearly 50,000 acres of lush gorge forest—about two times the size of Disney World.
 The fire even jumped the Columbia River at one point.
 Remarkably, no lives were lost.

 Learn more on our guided audio tours.